JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Let's add the context as a parameter so that I can reuse it #DONE
 - Turned the pusher into a provider as it was creating a new connection in each useEffect loop #DONE
 - Implement further watchers where needed, perhaps message edits, deletes and reactions
+- Show the recipient that the sender is typing

 ## Mobile Ui
-- The search bar on top is too big on phones and is stretching the screen
+- The search bar on top is too big on phones and is stretching the screen #DONE

 ## M3sseging - Improved Search and Inbox